 BD Formats

-There are three formats being developed for Blu-ray technology.
-The BD-ROM or Blu-ray read-only disc format will be used to store movies, computer games, and software.
-The Blu-ray recordable or BD-R will give users the opportunity to store more data and HDTV recordings on one disc.
-The BD-RE or Blu-ray rewritable disc format will allow users to change the disc’s contents.
+There are three formats being developed for Blu-ray technology: the BD-ROM or Blu-ray read-only disc format, used to store movies, computer games, and software; the Blu-ray recordable or BD-R, which gives users the opportunity to store more data and HDTV recordings on one disc, and the BD-RE or Blu-ray rewritable disc format that allows users to change the disc’s contents.

 Disc Capacity

-One blu-ray disc stores massive amounts of data.
-Blu-ray technology enables users to store an average of 25GB-27GB worth of data on just one layer.
-This is equivalent to 4 hours worth of HD video and audio.
+Blu-ray technology enables users to store an average of 25GB-27GB of data on just one layer.
+This is equivalent to 4 hours of HD video and audio.
 Moreover, Blu-ray dual layer discs have a storage capacity of up to 54GB.
-Research on Blu-ray discs with up to four layers and with storage capacities of up to 200 GB is currently underway.

 Supportable File Formats